-- 9. Touch the static-protective package containing the drive to any unpainted metal surface on the computer; then, remove the drive from the package and place it on a static-protective surface. - 10.
-Follow the instructions that come with the drive to set jumpers or switches, if any.
+- 6. Touch the static-protective package containing the drive to any unpainted metal surface on the computer; then, remove the drive from the package and place it on a static-protective surface. - 7.
+Set any jumpers or switches on the drive according to the documentation that comes with the drive.

-Note: You might find it easier to install the new drive into the opening on the front and then attach the cables.
+Note: You might find it easier to install the new drive from the front and then attach the cables.

-- 11. If you are installing a 3.5-in. drive in bay 2, attach a 5.25-in. conversion kit to the 3.5-in. drive. - 12.
-Remove the clip from the side of the drive cage of bays 1 and 2 by sliding the clip to the left; then, snap the clip into the screw holes on the side of the drive or conversion kit (the blue side of the clip should be facing outward).
+- 8. To install a drive in bay 2, complete the following steps: - a.
+Remove the large drive clip attached to the side of bay 2 of the drive cage for bays 1, 2, and 3 (see the figure below).
+Slide the drive clip to the left to disengage it from the drive cage; then, snap the drive clip into the screw holes on the side of the drive.